B3nnjoe/hello-world/readme.md

-# Hello World In Diffrent Langs
+# Hello World In Different Langs

-With this advanced package you can get how to print hello world in diffrent languages.
+With this advanced package you can get how to print hello world in different languages.

 ### Installation